Local Coastal Program (LCP)

 LCP Update 1999-2012

 The San Mateo County LCP was first certified in 1980 and has been amended various times.
-In 1999 the Board of Supervisors authorized the Midcoast LCP Update Project to improve Coastal Act consistency, update Midcoast baseline data and policies, and reduce appeals (see County web page on LCP update).
+In 1999 the Board of Supervisors authorized the Midcoast LCP Update Project to improve Coastal Act consistency, update Midcoast baseline data and policies, and reduce appeals (see County LCP web page).

 Content was developed in a series of public workshops and hearings, and in 2006 the LCP amendments were submitted to the Coastal Commission for certification.
 In December 2009, the initial LCP update submission was denied and returned to the County for modification.
 After working with Coastal Commission staff, the County submitted a revised Update in May 2011.
 On 8/8/2012 the Coastal Commission unanimously approved the LCP update, to take effect in 30 days.